CS4345/Remake-Scott-Lab/README.md

 Resume (to upload in PDF)

+# 4. (From Canvas): For each use case, apply OOA methodology to produce use case diagram, class diagram, sequence diagram, and maybe also communication diagram. - Rich

 # 5. (From Canvas): For each use case, apply OOA methodology to produce use case diagram, class diagram, sequence diagram, and maybe also communication diagram.